CRAWlab/RoboBoat-2020/Meeting Minutes/MeetingMinutes.md

 > ***BA*** Awaiting images uploaded by Dr. Vaughan to be linked for ***everyone*** to start labeling.
 Will be located at: `labelbox.com`.
 Documentation available at: `https://labelbox.com/docs`.

+# March 31, 2020

+## Meeting Agenda
+1. Communicate issues with ROS install
+2. Update team on details of RoboNation Conference Call - March 29, 2020
+3. Recover expectations of Team Report - Due 4/1/2020
+4. Open conversation about enclosure upgrade, led by Joseph
+5. Tutorial Work

+## Discussion

+### ROS Installation Issues
+* Will add a VirtualBox disk image to Owncloud for others, so everyone is working from same platform.
+This should resolve any installation issues, though some may have trouble downloading it.

+### RoboNation Conference Call
+Go/No Go Final Decision on competition will be made on April 24
+* Navy Volunteers
+* Gathering limits imposed by local/state gov't of FL
+* Facility usage
+* Cancellation policy will be adjusted for this -- can opt for either refund of registration or, if it's an accounts issue to get refund, then a forward to 2021 competition

+RoboNation is currently not considering throttling the number of people allowed per team to meet gathering requirements, if they're raised from 10, but still imposed

+Robonation is currently not considering postponing rather than cancelling

+To keep a sense of community, RoboNation will start hosting both technical and non-technical webinars
+* First on Thursday, April 2, 2020 (non-technical): Blue Origins: Company Opportunities
+* Will try to be announced 4-5 days in advance over Band App, but depends on vendors' response times
+* Example of technical would be Mathworks showing an ad-hoc tutorial
+* All will be recorded and uploaded EXCEPT Q&A with vendor approval
+* Webinars will be hosted every 2 weeks

+***DO NOT share links to webinars outside of team members***

+Invitation Letters go out week of April 6, 2020, mostly for people/teams who need Travel Visas

+### Team Report
+Each team member/sub-team (CV, Enclosure, Control, etc.) will write up progress individually following style of `CRAWLAB/Internal Reporting`

+Report writeups are expected by 5pm on the due date

+Reports serve as template for technical buildup of system for report due to RoboNation as part of competition

+### Enclosure Upgrade Discussion
+Discussed Joseph's, Bradley's, and Thomas' current idea(s)
+* Water-cooled system with downward-facing outspout mounted near CoG to prevent additional moments
+* Simplifications for calculations, such as assuming water temperature is uniform
+* Heat sink with water-reservoir to absorb the heat from the mounting plate

+Reintroduced idea of hydrophobic/water-wicking membrane to get airflow rather than developing a complex, water-cooled system

+Next enclosure team meeting is evening of 3/31/2020

+### Tutorial Work
+I (Ben) will be working on configuring the navigation stack using the `rosbag` files from the past competition as tuning tools
+* Next will be downloading `ZED` and interfacing that output with `rtabmap`.
+I expect to do this Friday afternoon.

+Recommended Dallas get started with basic ROS tutorials on publishing/subscribing and then working up towards working with `ZED` since he will be CV lead.

+Joseph will be continuing to work through the ROS book and then with turtlebot tutorials.